‘A moment of peril’: Biden’s coronavirus response collides with case spikes

-But the Biden White House is now seeing new infections climb on its own watch — a potential crisis that could erase many of the hard-won gains of the president’s first 75 days, should the numbers keep rising.
-And after railing for a year about the last administration’s response and vowing a more muscular strategy, Biden is encountering the limits of his own authority.
+But the Biden White House is seeing new infections climb on its own watch — a potential crisis that could erase many of the hard-won gains of the president’s first 75 days, should the numbers keep rising.
+After railing for a year about the last administration’s response and vowing a more muscular strategy, Biden is encountering the limits of his own authority.
 The president can help secure and distribute supplies and medicines, issue guidance and urge caution — but like Donald Trump before him, he has few tools when governors decide to lift coronavirus protections at the wrong moment, manufacturers botch vaccine production, or Americans refuse to wear masks or get vaccinated.

 “We need you to spread the word,” Biden told faith leaders last week, saying he was worried about Americans becoming “cavalier” about the virus.
 “They’re going to listen to your words more than they are me as president of the United States.”